agokhale/viamillipede/README.md

 		+ varying layer3 routes ( multihomed transport )
 	+ Use the preferred link.
 Should you saturate it,  fill the next available link.
 	+ Provide tx multiple times to describe the transport graph.
+	+ Provide tx the same number of times as the thread count to precisely distribute traffic on specific links
 ``` viamillipede \
 	tx host1.40g-infiniband.yoyodyne.com\
 	tx host1a.40g-infiniband.yoyodyne.com\